 First things first, here’s our disclaimer:

-Ok, so this one you probably wont be sourcing in your backyard unless you live on a coast; if you do, figure out how to harvest and use this stuff because its awesome as natural dietary supplements go.
-From Holistic Livestock, here’s an article on the many benefits and uses of kelp – even as soil fertilizer!
+Ok, so kelp is something you probably wont be sourcing in your backyard unless you live on a coast; if you do, figure out how to harvest and use this stuff because its awesome as natural dietary supplements go.

 This salt is like magic fairy dust – any sea salt would be.
 Want to know what’s so special about sea salt for you and your animals?
 Here’s a quick synopsis from Redmond.
 They sell salt blocks, too, if you need them.